-Backpacking Cambodia?
-Find out more about this popular country for travellers to South East Asia.
-Our Cambodia backpacker guides will give you useful advice and tips about the popular cities to visit, hostel accommodation, travelling safely in Cambodia, the food to expect, visa information and much more.
-Written by fellow travellers our Cambodia backpacking information will help you make the most out of your time away – you can even post your own experiences and share useful information with fellow travellers.
+Backpacking in Cambodia?
+Find out more about this popular country for travellers with our Cambodia backpacking guide will give you useful advice and tips about popular cities to visit, hostel accommodation, solo travel in Cambodia, the food, visa information and more.
+Written by fellow travellers our Cambodia backpacking guide will help you make the most out of your time away – you can even post your own travel experiences and share useful information with our community.

 Sandwiched between Thailand and Vietnam, Cambodia is an essential stop for those exploring South-East Asia.
-Visitors flock from far and wide to enjoy the laid back pace of life, affordable cost of travelling and of course the magnificent temple complex of Angkor Wat.
-Once a mighty empire, Cambodia has seen better days, and is now one of the poorest countries in the world.
+Backpackers flock from far and wide to enjoy the laid back pace of life, affordable cost of travelling and of course the magnificent temple complex of Angkor Wat.
+Once a mighty empire, Cambodia has seen better days, and is now one of the poorest countries in the world but that doesn't stop it welcoming visitors from around the globe.
 The Cambodian economy is based on farming, tourism and garment production.

 Cambodia’s Main Cities

 When backpacking in Cambodia there are a few places that are very popular amongst travellers such as Siem Reap, Phnom Penh and the impressive Angor Wat.
 The capital city, Phnom Penh, is relatively compact compared to other Asian metropolises, but offers a wide range of drinking and dining options, and a few sights to see.
 The second city, temple town Siem Reap, is the main tourist hub and nightlife centre of Cambodia.
 As well as access to a multitude of temples, it has bustling night markets and plenty of options for day trips in the surrounding countryside.